About the group

 Antoni Estevadeordal

-Antoni Estevadeordal is Resident Fellow of the Georgetown Americas Institute where he leads the project “Latin America in the Global Economy.”
+Antoni Estevadeordal is a resident fellow at the Georgetown Americas Institute where he leads the project “Latin America in the Global Economy.”
 He has held several senior executive positions at the Inter-American Development Bank (IDB) in a career spanning more than twenty-five years.
 In a variety of roles, he oversaw the IDB’s relationships with all its European stakeholders.
 For more than a decade, he was responsible for IDB support to the trade and integration agenda in Latin America and the Caribbean.
-He also coordinated IDB’s technical assistance, research agenda, and capacity building.
-He also coordinated several of IDB’s public-private policy dialogues and inter-institutional partnerships in areas such as trade policy, trade negotiations, trade facilitation, investment promotion, and regional integration.
+He also coordinated IDB’s technical assistance, research agenda, and capacity building, as well as several of IDB’s public-private policy dialogues and inter-institutional partnerships in areas such as trade policy, trade negotiations, trade facilitation, investment promotion, and regional integration.

 Mario Di Giovanni